 The whole river valley of the Peene has been turned into a nature reserve after Germany’s unification in 1990, following decades of drainage and land reclamation in the marshy wetlands.
 Every now and again, we pass the entrance to dead-end canals, where peat was cut until the 20th century.
 This makes kayaking on the river Peene a pleasant experience.

-On the third day, nearly everyone on the 5-day kayak trip (which is generally on a Monday to Friday schedule with all the rental companies) is heading for the campsite at Gützkow because there are a few other places where you may disembark, but nowhere to camp.
-But although we end up meeting nearly two dozen fellow paddlers in the evening, the day on the river is quite charming and quiet, passing along forests and at eye-level with swans and cormorants.
+On the third day, nearly everyone on the 5-day kayak trip (which is generally on a Monday to Friday schedule) is heading for the campsite at Gützkow.
+There are a few other places where you may disembark, but nowhere to camp.
+But although we end up meeting nearly two dozen fellow paddlers in the evening, the day on the river is quite charming and quiet.
+We are passing along forests and at eye-level with swans and cormorants.
 We don’t see any beavers, however, although the river is supposed to be swarming with them.
 “There aren’t so many animals at all,” complains a Saxonian paddler, “we had expected much more wildlife”.

 Nature in our tent